Alaska

 Retiring in Alaska

-Active people who love the outdoors, can handle cold and darkness, and have the budget and health to absorb a high cost of living.
+You love the outdoors, you can take cold and darkness, and your budget and health can carry a high cost of living.

-People who need easy access to specialists or year-round mild weather, since care can be far away and winters are long and isolating.
+You need specialists close by or mild weather year-round.
+Care can be far away here, and the winters are long and isolating.

 Cost of living